 Congested traffic, speed limit changes, workers entering the roadways, narrower roads, lane changes, and lane closures are some of the reasons wrecks occur frequently in work zones.
 According to the Federal Highway Administration, trucks play a big role in causing these wrecks.
 Almost 30 percent of construction-zone wrecks involve big trucks and over 1,000 fatalities and 18,000 injuries have been caused by truck crashes in the last five years.

-How Truckers Put You At Risk for a Crash
+How Truckers Put You At Risk for an Accident

 Angle, rear-end collisions, and head-on collisions are the most prevalent types of truck crashes in construction zones.
 The ten most common reasons truckers cause these deadly crashes are: